-The fee for the summer program is $800 (includes t-shirt and meals) and is due after acceptance into the program, but no later than 2 weeks prior to the start of the program.
+The fee for the summer program is $800 (includes t-shirt, supplies and daily lunch) and is due after acceptance into the program, but no later than 2 weeks prior to the start of the program.
 There will be a 10% discount given for siblings and returning participants.

 A non-refundable deposit of $150 is due by May 15th (please note only cashier’s checks or money orders are accepted).